 Shandong Iron & Steel Group is a leading steelmaker in China.
-In 2018, the Group produced ~23 million tonnes of crude steel, ranking it the 13th largest steelmaker in the world.
+In 2022, the Group produced over 29 million tonnes of crude steel, ranking it the 11th largest steelmaker in the world.

 The timeline below covers the history of the firm.

-- 2017: Agreed plate mill upgrade after relocation to Rizhao.
+2017: Agrees plate mill upgrade after relocation to Rizhao.

 Laiwu was a producer of pig iron, billet and ingot.
 In 2007, it also produced ~12 mt crude steel and was the 25th largest global steelmaker.
 At this point, Rizhao Steel was the world's 50th largest steelmaker, producing ~6 mt/year of crude steel output.

 2009: A financial and operational restructuring of assets of Jinan Iron and Steel, Laiwu Iron & Steel and Rizhao I&S followed, with the resulting creation of the Shandong Steel Group Rizhao Co Ltd. Restructuring included plans for relocation of the production assets from inland to coastal locations (although much of this relocation to preferred sites such as Rizhao did not take place for some years).